scrabbletank/farhome-rules/rulesdoc.md

 Add a proficient die for every level above 3rd.
 At 5th level you may target a 2x2 area, and at 7th a 3x3 area.

-#### Far Sight
-*3rd Level*
 ___
-- **Casting Time:** 10 AP
-- **Range:** 1 mile
-- **Duration:** concentration, 10 minutes

-See far into the distance, bending your sight around obstacles.
-Choose a location in range, making a spellcasting roll against 2 Terrible die, or 3 if the location is unfamiliar to you.
-On success you can see the target location as long as it is not complete incased, for example you would be able to see the happenings in a town, but not inside buildings.
-You can see the location as if you were present there, but cannot make out sounds.
-At any time you may change the target of your sight, requiring a minute to reorient yourself.

-Add a proficient die for every level above 3rd.

 #### Chain Lightning
 *3rd Level*
-___
 - **Casting Time:** 7 AP
 - **Range:** 5
 - **Duration:** instant